SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 ### Loss function derivative

-For the loss function, we also need the derivative of each loss function to pass the error back to each layer during the back propagation process as well.
-So, let explore how we can derive the derivative of each loss function together.
+For the loss function, we also need the derivative of each loss function to pass the error back to the previous layer during the backpropagation process as well.
+So, let's explore how we can derive the derivative of each loss function together.

 **Derivative of the MSE loss function**